Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: Abstract

 \section{Abstract}

 \blfootnote{This paper extends the work in \cite{FountoulakisOptimalSampling}.

-E. Fountoulakis, N. Pappas, and M. Codreanu are with the Department of Science and Technology, Linköping University, Norrköping, Sweden.
-Emails: \{emmanouil.fountoulakis, nikolaos.pappas, marian.codreanu\}@liu.se.
+E. Fountoulakis is with the Communication Systems Department, EURECOM, Sophia Antipolis, France.
+Email: emmanouil.fountoulakis@eurecom.fr.
+M. Codreanu is with the Department of Science and Technology, Linköping University, Norrköping, Sweden.
+Email: marian.codreanu@liu.se.
+N. Pappas is with the Department of Computer and Information Science, Liköping University, Linköping, Sweden.
+Email: nikolaos.pappas@liu.se.
 A. Ephremides is with the Electrical and Computer Engineering Department, University of Maryland, College Park, USA.
-Email: \{etony@umd.edu\}.} In this work, we consider the problem of jointly minimizing the average cost of sampling and transmitting status updates by users over a wireless channel subject to average \ac{AoI} constraints.
-Errors in the transmission may occur and a scheduling policy has to decide if the users sample a new packet or attempt for retransmission of the packet sampled previously.
+Email: \{etony@umd.edu\}.} In this work, we consider the problem of jointly minimizing the average cost of sampling and transmitting status updates by users over a wireless channel subject to average Age of Information (AoI) constraints.
+Errors in the transmission may occur and a policy has to decide if the users sample a new packet or attempt to retransmission the packet sampled previously.
 The cost consists of both sampling and transmission costs.
 The sampling of a new packet after a failure imposes an additional cost on the system.
-We formulate a stochastic optimization problem with the average cost in the objective under average \ac{AoI} constraints.
+We formulate a stochastic optimization problem with the average cost in the objective under average AoI constraints.
 To solve this problem, we propose three scheduling policies; a) a dynamic policy, that is centralized and requires full knowledge of the state of the system, b) two stationary randomized policies that require no knowledge of the state of the system.
-We utilize tools from Lyapunov optimization theory in order to provide the dynamic policy, and we prove that its solution is arbitrary close to the optimal one.
-In order to provide the randomized policies, we model the system by utilizing \ac{DTMC}.
-We provide closed-form and approximated expressions for the average \ac{AoI} and its distribution, for each randomized policy.
+We utilize tools from Lyapunov optimization theory and Discrete-Time Markov Chain (DTMC) to provide the dynamic policy and the randomized ones, respectively.
 Simulation results show the importance of providing the option to transmit an old packet in order to minimize the total average cost.